Jesu, Joy of Man's Desiring - (Part 2)

 Difficulty Rating: Intermediate-Advanced

-Part 2 is a little trickier than Part 1.
+Part 2 of this lesson is a little trickier than Part 1.
 Instead of just doing a melody line/bass line arrangement, I've made this more of an arpeggio picking type of thing.
 Have a listen and you'll hear what I mean.

 Before I go into it: the video looks darker than usual for the simple reason that I forgot to turn on my bright flood lamps.
 I usually send 1500 watts up into the white ceiling and walls to brighten everything up for the cameras.
 I guess I'm just losing my marbles, but I was halfway through editing the video for this when I realized my goof.
 I didn't have the heart to start all over again.